 Video footage shot with DJI Mavic Mini drone, showing its different features and modes

 Another reason to stick to CineSmooth and more specifically, away from Sports mode, is that slight stabilization artifacts creep in when tearing through the sky at full pelt.
 Additionally, changing direction abruptly results in a marked judder - the only instance of the Mini’s gimbal unable to handle instability with anything less than elegance and grace.

 QuickShots, as introduced on the Mavic Air, have made a return.
 These are pre-defined flight paths that pan around or away from a subject for a timed, dynamic clip - you can see an example in the above video at 03:20 and they’re brilliant.

 Unlike some drones, actually flying the Mini is a beautiful experience.
 It’s responsive, and if it disconnects with the controller, which happened a couple of times at around 60 meters distance in an area with multiple WiFi connections, it will return home.
 If you can find a clear spot without much ambient network activity, the Mini can fly as far as 2.5 miles away, and it handled gusty conditions fantastically; that’s incredibly impressive given this little drone’s size and weight.

 With drone rules in the US and UK having tightened up laws for quadcopters weighing more than 250g, the new 249g Mavic Mini is positioned perfectly in the run-up to Christmas and beyond.

 Its smart, compact design and extensive feature-set all make it a one-of-a-kind balance of portability, convenience, and affordability.
-While we do have a wishlist after spending some time with it – 4K video and object tracking, it’s still one of the easiest drones to recommend, and is yet another example of DJI raising the bar.
+While we do have a wishlist after spending some time with it – 4K video and collision sensors, it’s still one of the easiest drones to recommend, and is yet another example of DJI raising the bar.